Flyers–Rangers rivalry: 21st century

-2009–10: Shootout begins Flyers' Cinderella run to Stanley Cup Finals
+2009–10: Flyers' run to the Stanley Cup Final

 On December 4, 2009, the Flyers added further heat to the rivalry in firing head coach John Stevens and replacing him with Peter Laviolette.
-On March 17, 2009, John Tortorella, who had been hired as coach of the Rangers after Tom Renney was fired almost a month before, surpassed Laviolette as the winningest-American born coach.
+On March 17, 2009, John Tortorella, who was hired as coach of the Rangers after Tom Renney was fired almost a month before, surpassed Laviolette as the winningest-American born coach.
 The hiring of Laviolette made the rivalry a battle for the most wins by an American-born head coach.

-The Flyers' Cinderella run to the Stanley Cup Finals began on April 11, the final day of the regular season, when they met the Rangers in a winner-take-all match-up for the final playoff spot.
+The Flyers' Cinderella run to the Stanley Cup Final began on April 11, the final day of the regular season, when they met the Rangers in a winner-take-all match-up for the final playoff spot.
 Philadelphia defeated New York 2–1 in a historic shootout, the first do or die shootout for a playoff spot in NHL history.
 The Rangers' Jody Shelley (who signed with the Flyers in the ensuing off-season) scored the first Rangers goal, in the first period, but Matt Carle tied it for the Flyers in the third period to send the game to overtime, then to a shootout.
 Claude Giroux scored for the Flyers in the first round of the shootout while goaltender Brian Boucher stopped final shooter Olli Jokinen to win the game for the Flyers.
 With the win, the Flyers eliminated the Rangers from the playoff contention, holding off their late season surge in which they went 7–1–2 to close the season.

-In the Finals, the Flyers played the Chicago Blackhawks, losing in six games and losing the deciding game in overtime to give the Blackhawks their first Stanley Cup since 1961.
+In the Final, the Flyers played the Chicago Blackhawks, losing in six games and losing the deciding game in overtime to give the Blackhawks their first Stanley Cup since 1961.
 During the run, Flyers left winger James van Riemsdyk told Rich Chere of The Star-Ledger that his earliest memory of the Stanley Cup playoffs came when the Rangers won the 1994 Stanley Cup and watching Mike Richter stop Pavel Bure's penalty shot.